Moor files

 );

-routesWithPoints: SELECT r.id, r.name, f.*, t.* FROM routes r
+routesWithPoints: SELECT r.id, r.name, f.*, t.* FROM saved_routes r

 INNER JOIN coordinates f ON f.id = r."from"

-routesWithNestedPoints: SELECT r.id, r.name, f.**, t.** FROM routes r
+routesWithNestedPoints: SELECT r.id, r.name, f.** AS "from", t.** AS "to" FROM saved_routes r

 INNER JOIN coordinates f ON f.id = r."from"